Dodge Dart: 1972

 Changes for 1972 included a revised grille without the central divider of the 1970 and 1971 items, new surface-mounted sidemarker lights rather than the previous flush-mount units, the instrument cluster was now shared with the Valiant and featured a large, rectangular speedometer and several, small, round gauges; the AM/FM-radio option returned.
 The Demon had new fender-mounted metal "Demon" badges without the small devil character on the 1971 decals.
 The "Demon" decal on the rear of the car was replaced by Dodge and Dart emblems on the lower right edge of the deck lid.
 Some Demons with the side and rear panel tape stripes retained the tape devil character.
 A new, optional, single, hood scoop replaced 1971's dual scoops, and was coupled with a hood-paint blackout that had been standard on the 1971 high-trim/high-value Demon Sizzler model.
-Cars equipped with the optional rally wheels now came with newly-restyled center caps, finished in a light-argent (silver) paint.
-Demon production was substantially less than Duster's; this is reflected in higher collector car values for the Demon, especially V8 models.
+Cars equipped with the optional rally wheels now came with newly restyled center caps, finished in a light-argent (silver) paint.
+Demon production was substantially less than the Duster's; this is reflected in higher collector car values for the Demon, especially V8 models.